What is motivation?

 You may call yourself a motivational speaker and get paid for speaking on stage but fail to motivate a soul every time you speak.

 I got invited to speak at a conference some years back.
-Some guy went to the stage ahead of me.
-He is a famous motivational speaker in the Philippines.
+A popular motivational speaker went on stage ahead of me.
+He is famous in the Philippines, but I won’t mention his name.

 He was funny.
 He punctuated his paragraphs with punchlines.
 I laughed a lot.
-He filled most of his slides with quotes from dead white men.
-Oh, there were some Gandhi quotes also.
+He filled most of his slides with quotes from dead men.
+Mostly white.
+But there were some Gandhi quotes also.
 I believe he included four tips from lifehack.org, but that was it.

 He was a funny man — a good enough storyteller and probably a good person.
-But the speech had no clear message, and I was unsure if he added value to others.
+However, the speech had no clear message, and I was unsure if he added value to others.

 Information is important.